apache/flagon/README.md

-Apache Flagon Docker Containers and Website
+Apache Flagon
 --------------------------------------

-Specific build instructions located in docker, kubernetes, release and site folders.
+See products/ for userale and distill.
+This read me is under construction.